BenjaminVanRyseghem/Triton/Triton.package/InfoBoxListState.class/README.md

-I am the state used to present information of the box as a list
+I am an a state displaying info as a simple list